equinor/vscode-septic/README.md

             attributes:
             - Meas
         ```

+-   Septic Co-Pilot features powered by Large Language Models (LLM):
+    - Chat participant `@septic`.
+The following commands are available:
+        - `\calcs` which is specialized in generating calculations based on the description from the user.
+The suggested calculations are quality checked by the Septic diagnostics provider to increase the quality of the output.
+Co-Pilot reiterate up to 3 times based on the feedback from the diagnostics provider.
+    - Code action for generating Alg attribute for a CalcPvr based on the Text1 description is available by selecting the relevant CalcPvr with the cursor and selecting `Generate Calc: CalcPvrName` in the code action options.
+The generated calc is filled in the Alg field.The suggested calculation is quality checked by the Septic diagnostics provider to increase the quality of the output.
+Co-Pilot reiterate up to 3 times based on the feedback from the diagnostics provider.
+    -  Septic documentation is used as input to the Large Language Models (LLM) powering the Co-Pilot and is selected based on the selected version in the workspace.
+The context (available variables etc.) is also provided to the chat participant.
+The current active editor is used to select the right context (i.e. the scg-context or standalone cnfg).

 The extension supports Septic projects that uses the Septic Config Generator (SCG).
 The SCG-config file for the project is loaded and the relevant `.cnfg` files (required to be in the templates folder) listed in the layout section are loaded into a common context that shares references etc.